macloo/python-adv-web-apps/notes_about_sphinx.md

 Picked this one
 https://sphinx-rtd-theme.readthedocs.io/en/latest/

-Liked one other theme but it had NPM/Node crap, so no.
+Liked one other theme more, but it had NPM/Node crap, so no.

-## Run the Server
+## Run the Python dev server

 `python -m http.server` (or, not in env, Mac: `python3 -m http.server`)